 A late cropping potato, Desiree Seed Potatoes can be harvested from September to October as a great all rounder but are especially perfect for creamy tasting mash that has a unique taste.
 They are perfect to grow in poor, heavy, clay-like soils.

-We recommend planting Main Crop potato tubers, such as Desiree, outside between March and April, 10cm deep and 20cm apart in a line.
+Plant Main Crop potato tubers, such as Desiree, outside between March and April, 10-15cm deep and 20-30cm apart in a line.
 Leave at least 30cm between lines to allow growing space.